hackclub/some-assembly-required/guide/cpu/map.md

 add r12, 4 ; Add the number 4 to the number saved in register 12
 ```

 First, the CPU goes and fetches the instruction.
-In machine code, this may end up looking like this in [binary](#binary) (we will cover what binary is later):
+In machine code, this could end up looking like this (we will cover what [binary](#binary) is later):

 ```
-00000001 00001100 00001100 00000100
+00000001 00001100 00000100
 ```

 Which, in [base 10](#number-systems) (how we normally talk about numbers!), is: